 High Dynamic Range (HDR) is an imaging technology that can help you see more details in the darkest and brightest areas of a picture.
 It does this by offering a wider range of colours, brighter whites, and deeper blacks on your TV screen.
 If you're curious about what HDR is all about—and why it matters—here are 5 things you need to know.

 TV manufacturers are all hyping up the high-dynamic range, or HDR

 HDR is the next big thing in TV technology.
 It's not a new standard, but it's an upgrade to the current standard, 4K.
 What does that mean?
-HDR offers richer and more realistic colors and contrast on your screen—so you can feel like you're right in the scene with your favorite characters.
+HDR offers richer and more realistic colours and contrast on your screen—so you can feel like you're right in the scene with your favourite characters.

 HDR is making its way into all kinds of devices as well: game consoles, streaming players (like Roku Ultra), and set-top boxes (like Apple TV 4K).

 What does this mean for you?
 If you already have an HDR-capable TV, you'll be able to enjoy more vivid and lifelike images on your screen.
 And if you're thinking about buying a new TV, look for one that supports the HDR10 standard—it's the most common type of HDR today.
 Check out TCL P635 4K HDR Google TV now!

 What do you need for HDR?

 - First thing first, to see HDR material, you need a TV that supports one or more HDR formats, and almost all TV manufacturers already produce HDR-compatible TVs(Like TCL!!).
 HDR is supported in some capacity by all flagship and premium 4k or 8K Ultra HD TVs.

 - Second, the source of the media must also be capable of providing a high-quality signal such as a 4K Ultra HD Blu-ray player, streaming device, gaming console, or another device that supports HDR.